Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective within an organization as well as on the job market.
+A lack of personal growth could make employees less competitive and uninspiring, both within the company as well as on the job market.

-- Continue Your Education: Complete additional classes, certificates or degrees that are pertinent to your field of work.
+- Continue Your Education: Complete further courses, certifications or degree programs that are relevant to your field of work.

 Negativity

-- Seek out help where possible You can ask a mentor for guidance or to ask colleagues for suggestions.
+- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for assistance.

 Overcommitting Workload